-Tony Goldwyn On Stage - Theater Credits, Bio and Tickets
+Tony Goldwyn On Stage - Theatre Credits, Bio and Tickets

-Born Anthony Howard Goldwyn on May 20, 1960 in Los Angeles, California, his acting career spans over 30 years.
-The American actor has starred in numerous productions on the Great White Way, and is best known for appearing in films including "Ghost" as well as his role in the political drama "Scandal."
+Anthony Howard Goldwyn was born on May 20, 1960 in Los Angeles, California.
+His acting career spans over 30 years.
+The American actor has starred in numerous productions on Broadway and is best known for appearing in films including Ghost as well as his television role in the political drama Scandal.

 With an actress and a film producer for parents, Goldwyn was destined for a career in the performing arts, auditioning for plays while in high school.
 Inspired to pursue a career on stage, he went on to receive a bachelor’s degree in fine arts from Brandeis University.
 While studying, he also attended Hamilton College in New York, as well as receiving acting qualifications at HB Studio in New York and the London Academy of Music and Dramatic Art.

 As well as appearing in films and television series, Goldwyn made his stage debut in 1992 in a production of Theresa Rebeck’s Spike Heels, later making his Broadway debut in the 1995 revival of Holiday.
-He returned to the Great White Way 15 years later, playing J.D.
+He returned to Broadway 15 years later, playing J.D.
 Sheldrake in Promises, Promises alongside Sean Hayes and Kristin Chenoweth.

 In 2019, Goldwyn starred in the Broadway transfer of Network at the Belasco Theatre as Max Schumacher, which is a stage adaptation of the Academy Award-winning 1976 film.
-He returned to the Great White Way to star as Henry Wilcox in The Inheritance at the Barrymore Theatre from January 5 through March 15, 2020.
-The production was forced to close on March 11, 2020, due to the COVID-19 pandemic.
+He returned to Broadway to star as Henry Wilcox in The Inheritance at the Barrymore Theatre from January 5 through March 11, 2020.